-Interest)", etc.), data science courses ("Statistics Literacy alpha", "Introduction to Data Science alpha" etc.), information courses ("Introduction to Programming", etc.), English courses ("Tutorial English", "Academic Writing and Discussion in English", etc.), all of which would make foundations of every academic field.
+Interest)", etc.), data science courses ("Statistics Literacy alpha", "Introduction to Data Science alpha" etc.), information courses ("Introduction to Programming", etc.), English courses ("Tutorial English", "Academic Writing and Disucussion in English" etc.), all of which would make foundations of every academic field.

-Moreover, GEC has had courses in rare languages that are rarely offered or not taught at other universities and a diverse number of distinctive sports training and athletics programs ("Rugby", "Kyudo, Japanese Archery", etc.).
+Moreover, GEC has had courses in rare languages that are rarely offered or not taught at other universities and a diverse number of distinctive sports training and athletics programs ("Rugby", "Kyudo, Japanese Archery" etc).
 GEC also offers Japanese applied linguistics courses ("Japanese Education (Basic)", etc.).

-In the group of courses called "University studies", many courses emphasizing on problem solving and hands-on experience are provided.
-These courses consist of trainings and workshops conducted inside and outside Japan in collaboration with corporations and other institutions.
+In the group of courses called "Self - Conpetence Development courses", many courses emphasizing on problem solving and hands-on experience are provided.